 While the English Golden Retriever will normally settle down from around two years old, these dogs require consistent training and a lot of love and attention in order to avoid any potential bad habits or health issues from occurring.

 The active English Golden Retriever is naturally curious and will do well with an active, outdoorsy family.
 These dogs will easily adapt to life on the road, loving everything a good hike, walk, swim or weekend away camping has to offer.

-For homebound Golden Retrievers, at least two 30 minute walks a day are an absolute necessity while your dog will also love to play fetch with a frisbee or ball.
+For homebound Golden Retrievers, at least 1 hour of exercise a day are an absolute necessity while your dog will also love to play fetch with a frisbee or ball.
 This intelligent breed is also very good at learning new tricks and will do well with obedience or agility training.

 Don’t miss: How to Train your Golden Retriever

 Golden Retrievers are well known as heavy shedders.
 While some say English Golden Retrievers shed less than the American version this is not necessarily true and it is just that their coat is not as bushy.

 Coat length and density, however, does not affect shedding levels and these dogs will still shed all year round with two intense periods between the changing of the seasons when they shed their undercoat.

 These dogs need to be brushed the full length of their body at least once a week and probably more in heavy shedding seasons to prevent mats from occurring.

 The English Golden Retriever’s breeding history also means that these dogs love to swim or romp in the mud and bathing when dirty will be a necessity to keep their cream coats looking fabulous.